This super versatile African pepper sauce uses just four ingredients and comes together in under 30 minutes! Use as pasta sauce, or salsa-style dip!

 - ½ yellow onion

 - Turn off the stove when all the water has evaporated - store in an air tight container in a fridge and use for up to a week!
+If you want to store for longer, make sure to top off the sauce with oil so it avoids all contact with air.

 - I keep my sauce seasoning free so it can take on flavors best suited to the dish I make with the sauce (e.g. more bold curry-type flavors for jollof rice, or more Italian flavors for pasta) - you're welcome to add seasoning to the sauce after it parboils!